colincorkerton/tomandvan.com/src/pages/index.md

     Tom is a man of his word.
 He does what he says at the price that he quotes.
 description: >-
-  We operate mainly in the Chester area but often on long distance nation wide deliveries and collections.
+  We operate mainly in the Chester area but often on long distance, nation wide, deliveries and collections.
 intro:
   blurbs: